 University departments select recipients of their departmental scholarships according to their own process.
 For more information on eligibility requirements and application procedures, click on the link below for your departmental scholarships page.

 The Regents Scholarship Program covers a portion of tuition costs for eligible University of Minnesota employees enrolled in University of Minnesota credit-bearing courses.
 More information on the Regents Scholarship Program is available.

-Additional scholarship search resources
+Scholarship search resources

 Several websites provide information on scholarships that are available nationwide.
 A few of them are listed below:

 With your permission, the University of Minnesota is able to share information from your financial aid data or Free Application for Federal Student Aid (FAFSA) with scholarship-granting organizations or tribal organizations.
 You must have provided written permission for the information to be shared.